bahadurvikram/Reproducible.Research.Rana.Anindita/README.md

 ### Dataset Reference
 The data used in this project is hosted on Kaggle.
 You can access the dataset here: [Link to Kaggle Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
 ### Installation and Setup
-Ensure you have R installed and execute the following to install required packages:
+Ensure you have Python installed and execute the following to install required packages:
 ```r
 install.packages(c("ROCR", "ggplot2", "corrplot", "caTools", "class", "randomForest", "pROC", "imbalance", "rpart"))